TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

     * Elite events are currently disabled.

 ## Changelog
 **Warning: content spoilers below!**
 ### 0.5.7
 * General
     * Added French translation.
 Thank you StyleMyk!
     * Survivors and monsters are better organized in the config.
+    * Fixed sweeping disables for survivors, monsters, and interactables.
     * Fixed the footstep visuals for all survivors and footstep sound effects for Executioner and Nemesis Commando.
+* Nemesis Commando
+    * Fixed issue with timing on primary swing.
+* Interactables
+    * Refabricator can no longer spawn in Simulacrum.
+* Drones
+    * Restored Duplicator Drone's cooldown visuals.

 ### 0.5.6
 * General